michael-gif/DookieScript/README.md

 call main()
 ```

-Then run the compiler dksc.py, giving it the filename as the first argument:
+Then run the DookieScript compiler `dksc.py`, giving it the script file as the first argument:
 `python -m dksc -dks numbergame.dks`

 The dookie file will be tokenized, converted to python, and run.